-Getting a PlayStation 5 no longer has to be an uphill battle.
-Thanks to the increased availability of Sony’s next-gen console, there are multiple options for bringing home a PS5.
-While availability is sometimes limited to bundles that come packaged with a game, this is still a great opportunity to bring home a console relatively stress-free.
-We’re keeping a lookout across the web to find where, when, and how you can buy either the PS5 (with a disc drive) or the PS5 Digital Edition, as well as any bundles that are not price surged.
+The great PlayStation 5 shortage is over — well, at least according to Sony.
+Thanks to the increased availability of Sony’s next-gen console, there are now multiple options for bringing home a PS5, none of which are an uphill battle.
+While availability is occasionally limited to bundles that come packaged with a game, specifically God of War Ragnarök, it’s nowhere near as difficult to find a standalone console as it once was.
+We’re keeping an eye out for where you can buy either the PS5 (with a disc drive) or the PS5 Digital Edition as well as any bundles.

-Demand for this console is still high, with no guarantees that inventory will remain available for long.
-Nevertheless, we’ll do our best to keep this article updated with the latest in-stock alerts and tell you where to look.
+Obviously, there’s no guarantee that inventory will remain available for long, but we’ll do our best to keep this article updated with the latest in-stock alerts and tell you where to look.

 Where can I buy a PS5 right now?

 If you’re looking to take a PS5 home today, Walmart, Sony, and Target all currently have the disc-based PlayStation 5 in stock, though the latter is only offering it via in-store pickup at select locations.
 If you’re looking for the $559.99 bundle that packages the disc-based version with a digital copy of God of War Ragnarök, it’s available at Amazon, Best Buy, Walmart, and direct from Sony as well as in-store at select GameStop locations.

 PlayStation 5 (disc-based)